 Sciatica is easy to diagnose, but sometimes the cause of the episode may need to be investigated with scans such as MRI or X-ray.

-In Brisbane your Myotherapist can use many techniques, such as Low Level Laser Therapy, Electro needling, Nerve Glides, Myofascial release, Joint mobilisations, Corrective Exercises and explaining how to not aggravate your sciatica pain.
-To ensure that your Sciatica doesn’t come back your Myotherapist will teach you the best exercises you are able to perform and provide a plan to improve your capacity.
+At Knead Massage Brisbane our treatments for Sciatica include Low Level Laser Therapy, Electro needling, Nerve Glides, Myofascial release, Joint mobilisations, Corrective Exercises and guidance on how not to aggravate your sciatica pain.
+To ensure that your Sciatica doesn’t return your Myotherapist will teach you the best exercises you are able to perform and provide a plan to improve your capacity.

 What shouldn’t you do?

 Don’t endlessly medicate your pain.
 Studies have shown that reliance on pain medications actually increase your perception of pain and need to use medicines.
 Don’t ignore early symptoms – Sciatica can be easily resolved if the cause of symptoms are understood.
 Don’t damage your kidneys, liver and mental health by relying on pain medications – active Sciatica treatment can rapidly improve symptoms.